Undistraction/webpack-boilerplate/README.md

 ### Production

-When generating a bundle for production, we run a number of additional optimisations.
+When generating a bundle for production, we run additional optimisations.

 ```
 yarn run build